alvarobartt/serving-tensorflow-models/README.md

 ## :mage_man: Usage

-Along this section we will see how to interact with the deployed APIs (REST and gRPC) via Python, so as to send sample requests to the Prediction APIs to classify images from The Simpsons Characters.
+Along this section we will see how to interact with the deployed APIs (REST and gRPC) via Python, so as to send sample requests to the Prediction APIs to classify images from "The Simpsons Characters Dataset".

-__Note__: that as the model is pretty simple, the predictions can be wrong, but that's part of any ML project lifecycle, so that the model improves with iterations and retraining processes.
+__Note__: as the model is pretty simple the accuracy is not perfect, but that's part of any ML project lifecycle so that the model improves with iterations and retraining processes.
 Feel free to update/improve the model!

 <p align="center">